alecxanderBlade/alecxanderBlade/README.md

 ### Hi there 👋
+Check out a video that I made to portray what my passion is and why I chose to pursue Computer Science ->https://www.youtube.com/watch?v=gn6XIyN6vbA&t=5s .

 <!--
 **alecxanderBlade/alecxanderBlade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.